linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 existing unseal keys shares.
 See "vault operator rekey" for more information.
 {{< /output >}}

 3. In a production scenario, these unseal keys should be stored in separate locations.
-For example, one in a password manager such as LastPass, one encrypted with gpg, and another stored offline on a USB key.
-Doing so ensures that compromising one storage location is not sufficient to recover a sufficient number of unseal keys to decrypt the Vault database.
+For example, store one in a password manager such as LastPass, encrypted one with gpg, and store another offline on a USB key.
+Doing so ensures that compromising one storage location is not sufficient to recover the number of unseal keys required to decrypt the Vault database.

 4. The `Initial Root Token` is equivalent to the "root" or superuser account for the Vault API.
 Record and protect this token in a similar fashion.
-Like the `root` account on a Unix system, this token should be used to create less-privileged accounts to use for day-to-day interactions with Vault and the root token should be used only infrequently due to its widespread privileges.
+Like the `root` account on a Unix system, this token should be used to create less-privileged accounts to use for day-to-day interactions with Vault and the root token should be used infrequently due to its widespread privileges.

 ### Unseal Vault

 After initialization, Vault will be sealed.
-The following unseal steps must be performed any time the `vault` service is brought down and then brought up again, such as when performing `systemctl restart vault` for any reason or restarting the host machine.
+The following unseal steps must be performed any time the `vault` service is brought down and then brought up again, such as when performing `systemctl restart vault` or restarting the host machine.

 1. With `VAULT_ADDR` set appropriately, execute the unseal command.